 Checked out any banner advertisement recently?
 That’s usually a GIF image or an animated image with 2-5 frames (or more).
 Undoubtedly, works well as microlearning too.

 Podcasts audio tools that can easily grab learner’s attention.
 As auditory learning is considered powerful, it is said to strengthen understanding and retention too.
-While Podcasts are easily available on the web, it can be easily shared as MP3 files, through SoundCloud and other web-cloud-based services.
+While Podcasts are easily available on the web, they can be easily shared as MP3 files, through SoundCloud and other web-cloud-based services.

 Adding to the effectiveness of podcasts, webinars add visuals too and live interactions.
-Lectures by experts, current statistics and trends etc. can be presented through live webinars and webinar recordings too.
+Lectures by experts, current statistics and trends, etc. can be presented through live webinars and webinar recordings too.

-Apps are powerful tools, considering the ease of use and wide spread mobile use too.
+Apps are powerful tools, considering the ease of use and widespread mobile use too.
 It can function on the go and also caters to connectivity issues by offering online and offline modes.